kaikue/MagicOfTheStars/README.md

 	- Zoom out
 	- At top of pits, near interesting thing
 - should AudioListener go on camera or player? consider when camera/player is near twinkling star
-- Zoom in to star when approaching (then zoom out after collected)
+- Zoom in to uncollected star when approaching (then zoom out after collected)

 ### Misc
 - Doors